 Buildings: Melt, Cry, Sleep Review

-Melt, Cry, Sleep doesn’t really waste any time with anything, blazing through 10 tracks in barely more than half an hour.
-While you could look at the record as a retread of its past influences, it really doesn’t matter, because Melt, Cry, Sleep blends those all up into a furiously satisfying record.
-As the rock cliché goes: Play this one loud, it’s the way it was meant to be.
+Melt, Cry, Sleep doesn’t waste any time with anything, blazing through 10 tracks in barely more than half an hour.
+While you could see the record as a retread of its past influences, it doesn’t matter because Melt, Cry, Sleep blends those all into a furiously satisfying record.
+As the rock cliché goes: Play this one loud; it’s how it was meant to be.

 Buildings are playing a CD release show tomorrow night (12/17) at the Hexagon bar with Self-Evident, Accordion Crimes and Blood&Stuff.